Introduction to PostgreSQL TEXT

 Explanation: In the above example, we have created a table name as var_test; at the time of table creation, we have defined varchar and text data type on the column.
 After creating a table, we have to insert records into the table.
 We have inserted the same string of varchar and text data types.
 The above example shows that if we do not specify the varchar data type column’s length specifier, it works the same as a text data type in PostgreSQL.

 While specifying the varchar data type column’s length specifier, it will not work the same as the text data type.
 Using text data type in PostgreSQL, we can store the unlimited length of the string.
-The text data type is stored data up to 1 GB in the field of a column.
+The text data type can store data up to 1 GB in a column field.
 Varchar and text data type performance is the same in PostgreSQL.
 But varchar allows only to store 255 characters into the column.
 We can easily convert the text data type into the other data type; also, we have to convert other data types into text easily.

 Below is the example of text data type: